fonsecamar/Medical-Claims-Transaction-Processing-at-scale/docs/technical-details.md

 In order to demonstrate Cosmos DB's ability to handle extremely large data-sets we'll be pre-loading the system with a large volume of records.

-A Synapse script will be used to bulk insert the initial seed data into the CosmosDB containers.
-The source of this initial data will vary based on the entity type.
+The Publisher application includes a SeedData mode that bulk inserts initial seed data into the Cosmos DB containers.
+The seed data is stored as JSON files in the Publisher's `data/` folder and includes sample records for all entity types (Adjudicators, Payers, Members, Providers, Claim Procedures, Coverage, and Claims).

 ### Streaming data